savra/DataStructuresAndAlgorithmsByRobertLafore/README.md

 # "Data Structures and Algorithms in Java (2nd Edition)"

-Solving exercises from the book "Data Structures and Algorithms in Java (2nd Edition)" by Robert Lafore (Author)
+This repository contains implementations of software projects from the book

 ---
-In this repository, the exercise numbers are in the order in which they appear in the 2013 Russian-language edition of the book.
+In this repository, program project numbers are listed in the order in which they appear in the 2013 Russian-language edition of the book.

 ISBN 978-5-496-00740-5 (Russian)<br>
 ISBN 978-0672324536 (English)